-Some agent tasks take longer than a single HTTP connection can reliably hold open.
-Instead of keeping a connection alive for minutes while your agent works, you give Scout a callback URL.
-Scout fires off the task, returns immediately, and POSTs the result to your endpoint when it’s done.
+Some agent tasks run too long to hold an HTTP connection open.
+Instead of waiting, you supply Scout with a callback URL — Scout starts the task, returns immediately, and POSTs the result to your endpoint when the agent finishes.

 When to Use Async

-- Tasks that run longer than 30 seconds (order processing, report generation, bulk data workflows)
+- Long-running tasks — anything that runs longer than 30 seconds, such as order processing, report generation, or bulk data workflows

-- Any workflow where you need to queue tasks and handle results separately
+- Queued workflows — cases where you enqueue tasks and handle their results separately

 How It Works